Near Questa, New Mexico

 Wild Rivers Recreation Area does not offer reservations through Recreation.gov.
 Please take a look at the area details below for more information about visiting this location.
 Enjoy your visit!

 The Wild Rivers Recreation Area is located within the Rio Grande Del Norte National Monument and along the Rio Grande Wild and Scenic River and Red River Wild and Scenic River.
 Here visitors may experience the beauty of an 800-foot deep canyon sliced into volcanic flows by the Rio Grande (Spanish for Large River) and Red River where they come together.

 Located in the high plains of northern New Mexico, this area is rich with history, rugged beauty, and enticing recreational opportunities.
 A back country byway, visitor center, campgrounds, picnic facilities, and trails are available for visitors.
 Several spectacular overlooks are found here, including La Junta Point, one of the most dramatic views in the state, overlooking the confluence of the Red River and the Rio Grande -- and it is wheelchair accessible.

 The canyon ecosystem descends 800 feet from rim to river, creating a unique diversity in plant and animal life.
-Ancient piсon and juniper forests include 500 year-old trees.
-Watchable wildlife opportunities include mule deer, red-tailed hawk, mountain blue-bird, and prairie dog.
+Ancient pinon and juniper forests include 500 year-old trees.
+Watchable wildlife opportunities include mule deer, big horn sheep, elk, red-tailed hawk, and mountain blue-bird.
 The climate is semi-arid with summer thunderstorms common in July and August, and snow possible from November through March.
 Summer temperatures range from 45 to 90F and in winter from -15 to 45F.